Mujtaba500/paytm_2/README.md

 # Turborepo starter

-This is an official starter Turborepo.(Example)
+This is an official starter Turborepo.(Example 2)

 ## Using this example